Computer Networking - Technical Systems Support Option

 This program is offered at Clark State's Beavercreek and Springfield locations.

 Information Technology is one of the fastest-growing career fields today.
 The Technical Systems Support curriculum prepares students to support computer and network end users.
-This curriculum can assist students in preparing for the following certifications: CompTIA (A+, Network+, Linux+, Security+, Project+); Microsoft Certified Technical Specialist, and Cisco Certified Network Associate.
+This curriculum can assist students in preparing for the following certifications: CompTIA (A+, Network+, Linux+, Security+, Project+); Microsoft Certified Professional, and Cisco Certified Network Associate.

 Technical Systems Support students can increase their learning (and earning) potential by participating in the cooperative education work-experience program.
 Through this program, students can spend up to two semesters working in the information technology field while earning college credits.
 Interested students should contact their academic advisor or the Office of Career Management for more information.

 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students, and those taking college preparatory courses, will require additional semesters of study.
 Students should consult their academic advisors for help in planning their schedules.